Projects

 Description

-One of 18 international projects funded by the Trans-Atlantic Platform for Social Sciences and Humanities.
-DemEx builds on the OutRush panel survey to study long-term effects of war-induced emigration.
-The project is funded by the National Science Foundation (USA), NCN (Poland) and SSHRC (Canada)
+DemEx is one of 18 international projects funded by the Trans-Atlantic Platform for Social Sciences and Humanities.
+The project is supported by the National Science Foundation in the United States, the National Science Centre in Poland, and the Social Sciences and Humanities Research Council in Canada.

 Details